Tutorial 1: Framing the Question#

 Tutorial objectives#

-Yesterday you gained some understanding of what models can buy us in neuroscience.
+Last week you gained some understanding of what models can buy us in neuroscience.
 But how do you build a model?
 Today, we will try to clarify the process of computational modeling, by thinking through the logic of modeling based on your project ideas.
+We will now work through the 4 first steps of modeling (Blohm et al., 2019):

 Framing the question